 ACC Hong Kong's success depends on having events which our members want to attend, so we encourage members to join the Seminars team to help with this important activity.
-The chair of the committee is Andrew Olson (ACC Hong Kong Director).
-The expected time commitment is approximately 6 to 8 hours per month.
+The chairs of the Committee are Andrew Olson and Erika Evasdottir.
+The expected time commitment is approximately 4 to 6 hours per month.

-The Sponsorship Committee together with the support of all ACC Hong Kong directors and the ACC Asia Pacific team, is responsible for planning and establishing Hong Kong focussed sponsorship program opportunities, maintaining the relationship with our current sponsors and developing new sponsors.
-Responsibility for implementation of sponsored events is shared on a rotational basis by the ACC Hong Kong Executive Committee working in conjunction with other the existing ACC Hong Kong Committee chairs and their teams.
+The Sponsorship Committee together with the support of all ACC Hong Kong directors and the ACC Asia Pacific team, is responsible for planning and establishing Hong Kong focused sponsorship program opportunities, maintaining the relationship with our current sponsors and developing new sponsors.
+Responsibility for implementation of sponsored events is shared on a rotational basis by the ACC Hong Kong Board, working in conjunction with other the existing ACC Hong Kong Committee chairs and their teams.

 Organising sponsored events is a team effort and we always welcome member volunteers to join and assist us with organizing special event activities, launch initiatives to recruit new sponsors and host appreciation events.
-The Committee comprises co-chairs Sharyn Ch’ang (ACC HK Vice President) and Carla Carlucci (ACC Hong Kong Director).
+The Committee comprises co-chairs Susan Lai and Carla Carlucci.
 The expected time commitment is approximately 2 to 4 hours per month, but may vary for certain projects.